psu-libraries/myaccount/README.md

 # CI
 We use Circle CI to test myaccount.
 In the event of a test failure you can visit <https://circleci.com/gh/psu-libraries/myaccount> to see the jobs output.
 You can gain shell access to the build by choosing "Rerun with SSH" once logged in, your code will be checked out at the `/project` path.

+# Config gem and environment variables

+You can use either the yml file inheritance structure inherent to the config gem, or you can set environment variables.
+See ["Working with Environment Variable"](https://github.com/rubyconfig/config#working-with-environment-variables).